asimmon/marionette/README.md

 }
 ```

-The [sample project](https://github.com/asimmon/askaiser-marionette/tree/master/samples/Askaiser.Marionette.ConsoleApp) will shows the basics of using this library.
+The [sample project](https://github.com/asimmon/askaiser-marionette/tree/master/samples/Askaiser.Marionette.ConsoleApp) shows the basics of using this library.

 ## Change the source generator behavior